mitaka1210/My-Portfolio/docs/README.md

 ## Description

-Website for my person !!
+Website for my personality !!
 This is my first try work with HTML and CSS.

 #### What Technologies  I used ?